Megwilken/LightBnB/README.md

 - run 'psql' in your terminal
 - run 'CREATE DATABASE lightbnb' in your terminal to create the database
 - run '\c lightbnb' to access the database
-- run '\i migrations/01_schema.sql' in your terminal
+- run '\i migrations/01_schema.sql' in your terminal to add the schema to your database
-- run '\i seeds/01_seeds.sql' and 'i/seeds/02_seeds.sql'
+- run '\i seeds/01_seeds.sql' and 'i/seeds/02_seeds.sql' to add the sample data to your database

 ## Getting Started
 - run 'npm i" in your terminal to install all dependencies listed below